canro91/canro91.github.io/_posts/2021-03-29-UnitTestingCommonMistakes.md

 }
 ```

 With parameterized tests, we have separate tests.
-Inside Visual Studio, in the "Test Explorer" menu, we will have one test per each `[DataRow]` attribute in the parent test.
+Inside Visual Studio, in the "Test Explorer" menu, we will have one result per each `[DataRow]` attribute in the parent test.

+{% include image.html name="TestExplorerDetailSummary.png" caption="Visual Studio 'Test Explorer' showing the result outcomes for our parameterized test" alt="Visual Studio 'Test Explorer' showing the result outcomes for our parameterized test" %}

 Parameterized tests make troubleshooting easier when we have a test that fails for a single test value.

 ## 4. Repeat logic in your assertions